-With many different fashion styles, it can be challenging to pick one that will match your personality.
-The kind of style you choose also depends on your location, lifestyle, taste, and budget, as well as the current season or weather.
-You’ll feel more comfortable and confident when you wear the right style.
+With so many different fashion styles, it can be challenging to pick one that will match your personality.
+The types of clothing styles you choose also depend on your location, lifestyle, taste, and budget, as well as the current season or weather.
+You’ll feel more comfortable and confident when you wear the right types of fashion styles!

 Fashion evolves time and time again, and since it’s a form of art, you can create your own style.
 But if you want to be more fashion-forward, learning about the most common fashion styles and how to dress up for each style is beneficial.